wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 Portfolio management is the ability to design and manage and individual improvement project or a portfolio of improvements into a cohesive employee experience roadmap for your organization.
 It requires all the skills listed above.
 A roadmap that delivers improvements to the employee experience must balance the needs of customers, measurable business outcomes, technical capabilities, and culture to deliver change in the right-sized bites for your organization.

-This roadmap is crafted in partnership between service adoption specialists and their IT counterparts.
+This roadmap is crafted in partnership between Service Adoption Specialists and their IT counterparts.
 Creating the roadmap in collaboration with stakeholders, executives, success owners, and key talent is critical.
 You need each of these groups to give input and approval to the vision and the speed at which it will become a reality.

 You may have been a project or portfolio manager in the past, so risk and issue management is familiar.
 In this context, your success is not solely measured by delivering an in-scope or on-budget project.
 You'll also be measured by the employees whose experience you are changing.
 Either officially or unofficially their experience of the change and your communication around the change play a significant role in your success.